brabster/tw-site/src/pages/articles/2018-08-19-setting-up-a-gatsby-site/index.md

 Netlify's got me covered - it automatically provisioned me a free [Let's Encrypt!](https://letsencrypt.org/) certificate for my domain.
 It took over half an hour, but that's no problem.
 Once the certificate was provisioned, I got the option of forcing connections to `https://`, so I turned it on.
+Why would you want to access this site over plaintext anyway?

 That's it - tempered.works is online!